 The tournament expanded to two days in 2008, but even five rounds were not enough to separate Daniel Paraschiv and Yohei Negi and first place was awarded to both jointly.
 Full results.
 In 2009 the visiting Matt Crosby was victorious over 4 rounds.
 Yet another new victor appeared in 2010, this time the invading Manx man David Phillips, who, despite losing his last round game, triumphed with a point to spare.
 See scoretable

-Amidst an unusual January snow, we had another one day mini tournament, which was played as a handicapped Swiss.
+Amidst an unusual January snow, we had another one day mini tournament in 2016, which was played as a handicapped Swiss.
 Tibi once again secured victory.

 This event is also organised by the Club.
 The rules are detailed on this page.